-Eligibility: A tenured faculty member who has had an independent academic career or more than 12 years and who has been employed in Iowa State University’s College of Human Sciences for a minimum of 4 years.
+Career Research: Tenured faculty who have had independent academic careers of more than 12 years and who have been employed by ISU for a minimum of 5 years.
 An independent academic career is defined as the start of a tenure-track faculty position.
 Distinguished Professors are not eligible for this award.
-Recipients must be Iowa State employees at the time of the College of Human Sciences Awards Ceremony.
+Recipients must be ISU employees at the time of the College Awards Ceremony.

 Amount of award: $500

 Number of awards: One per year, although the College of Human Sciences Honors and Awards Committee reserves the right to not select any recipient in a given year.

 Criteria: Documented evidence of outstanding research/creative accomplishments and impact of their work on their discipline as evaluated by peers and experts in their field.
 Outstanding national and international recognition in the academic community.
 Evidence of a substantial positive impact of their mentorship and/or teaching on undergraduate students, graduate students and/or postdoctoral associates.
 The candidates will be judged by the body of their work since the start of their independent academic career.